jeroendee/ssg/README.md

 The date is extracted from the filename: `2024-01-15-my-first-post.md` → published January 15, 2024, accessible at `/blog/my-first-post/`

+## Styling

+ssg comes with a built-in default stylesheet (Solarized theme with automatic light/dark mode).
+To customize:

+1. Create an `assets/` directory in your project
+2. Add your own `style.css` file
+3. Your custom styles will be used instead of the default

+If you don't provide a custom stylesheet, the default is used automatically.

 ## Configuration

 | Field | Required | Default | Description |